 By default, the query occurs every 10 seconds.
-This interval can be configured in the Web Security manager (go to Settings > General > User Identification, and then click a DC Agent instance in the Transparent Identification Agents list).
+This interval can be configured in the TRITON console (go to Web > Settings > General > User Identification, and then click a DC Agent instance in the Transparent Identification Agents list).

 If DC Agent is not running when a user logs on to a domain controller (because the DC Agent machine was restarted, for example), the logon session is not recorded.
 In this case, the computer or network policy (if it exists), or the Default policy, is used to manage user requests.